Huy Hòa

 Meaningful and unique gifts on the Tet holiday are a cultural beauty regardless of any country.
 A gift on Tet holiday as a wish of peace and health on the first day of the year.
 That is why the gift choices on this occasion are even more carefully considered, showing the heart and respect of the giver.

-During Tet, whether it is a small or large gift, it has its own meanings.
+During Tet, whether it is a small or large gift, it has its own meaning.
 Here are some gift suggestions when you come to visit Vietnamese people during Tet.
 These are also gifts that Vietnamese people often give each other on Tet

 • Wine